 The gist of this story, which was amplified by both the Verge and Boing-Boing, is that a now-defunct third party data broker, CarCerOne, was buying real-time data from a second hand data broker, LocationSmart, and selling that data to bounty hunters.
 Time was not spent on examining the whole market.
 “A Second-Hand Data Broker” as a descriptive introduces a whole ecosystem of data transactions, companies, investors, laws, administrative rules and government agencies while normalizing this huge system of privacy invasion in a single sentence.

 The market is called Location as a Services (LaaS).
 LocationSmart, who was selling to a fly by night firm that oversold the data to bounty hunters, is a fifteen year old company founded for the purpose of doing this kind of business.
-Their start up capital came in part from HIG Capital, the same firm that passed through a controlling stock purchase in voting machine manufacturer HartInterCivic to the Romney family investment fund Solamere while bundling campaign donations for Mitt Rom If their hearts are where their grey money is, these are Center-Right Establishment Republicans having ownership interest in the mechanism of your vote and your exact location in real-time.
+Their start up capital came in part from HIG Capital, the same firm that passed through a controlling stock purchase in voting machine manufacturer HartInterCivic to the Romney family investment fund Solamere while bundling campaign donations for Mitt Rom If their hearts are where their grey money is, these are Center-Right Establishment Republicans having ownership interest in the mechanism of your vote and your exact location in real-time is normal social control.

 Were I an editor at Motherboard I might instruct my reporter to get a quote from a Centrist Democrat on that little angle, but I don't work for a billion dollar company founded by self-described Western Chauvinist Gavin McInness.

 What Motherboard also failed to notice was that LocationSmart was called out on this by TechCrunch in May.
 Again Ron Wyden was mentioned for comment and this time not even directly quoted.